 Foods to eat when constipated

-Everyone’s bowels react differently to different diets, but the following nutritious, natural foods can help to alleviate constipation in some people:
+Everyone’s bowels react differently to different diets, but the following nutritious, natural foods can help alleviate constipation :

 Foods that relieve constipation